 Student loans may help cover the cost of your medical education, but that’s just the beginning.
-Paying back your student loans can be a tall order, especially at the beginning of your medical career.
+With the average cost of medical school surpassing $200,000, paying back your student loans can be a tall order, especially at the beginning of your medical career.
 If you’re struggling with your debt, medical school loan forgiveness programs might make repayment a bit more manageable.

 What is medical school loan forgiveness?

-Below is a list of five student loan forgiveness programs for doctors to consider if you’re looking for ways to reduce your medical school debt.
+Below is a list of six student loan forgiveness programs for doctors to consider if you’re looking for ways to reduce your medical school debt.

 Public Service Loan Forgiveness

-Who this is best for: Doctors who work for nonprofit or public medical institutions for 10 or more years.
+Best for: Doctors who work for nonprofit or public medical institutions for 10 or more years

 National Health Service Corps (NHSC) Loan Repayment Program

 The Health Resources and Services Administration offers a student loan repayment program (among other assistance) to eligible health care professionals.
-To qualify for forgiveness, you’ll need to be licensed and work in an eligible discipline, such as:
+To qualify for forgiveness, you’ll need to be licensed and work in an eligible discipline.
+Eligible workers include:

 - Physicians (DO/MD).